Precis-Digital/advent_of_code_2023/gianni/README.md

 - `npm run -s start:min:day -- 1` Run specific day from minified code
 - `npm run docs` Create documentation of functions that have JSdoc comments

-## Tasks
-- Attempt to find online solutions for Day 3, Day 5, and Day 6. and refactor it into a class

-## Pending tasks, if time permits
-- Enhance JSDocs: Include console log in examples when `isLoggingEnabled` is true.
-- Improve JSDocs: Ensure all examples in the documentation are accurate and up-to-date.

 ## Updates

 #### Day 1